Meru Networks

 Imaging Automation offers a range of document authentication, biometrics, and data collection solutions.
 The company offers products used to authenticate identification documents such as passports, visas, national identification cards, and drivers’ licenses.
 Its products are used in security applications in the government, and travel and transportation industries.
 Imaging Automation, Inc. was founded in 1991 and is based in Bedford, New Hampshire.

-iSuppli Corporation offers research and advisory services focused on the electronics value chain, assisting clients in enhancing their performance.
-The company employs a team of industry veterans who continuously monitor and update comprehensive databases that track industry performance. iSuppli's services include electronic component research, device-specific market forecasts, teardown analysis, and specialized research in consumer electronics, display devices, systems, and automotive markets.
-By providing accurate facts, analysis, and actionable insights, iSuppli helps clients navigate the complexities of the electronics industry to achieve success.
+iSuppli Corporation is a research and advisory firm that specializes in the electronics value chain.
+The company aids clients in enhancing their performance by offering comprehensive data, analysis, and strategic advice.
+With a team of industry veterans, iSuppli monitors the electronics sector and maintains a suite of databases that provide up-to-date insights into industry performance.
+Their services encompass a wide range of offerings, including electronic component research, market forecasts for specific applications, teardown analyses, and research related to consumer electronics, display devices, systems, and automotive markets.
+By delivering these insights, iSuppli enables clients to navigate the complexities of the electronics industry effectively.

 Myrio is a provider of software and content management services focused on internet protocol-based video services.
-The company specializes in enabling telecommunications providers to deliver a range of services, including digital TV, video-on-demand, interactive TV, and internet communications.
-Myrio's open standards solution architecture supports interoperability among essential components such as set-top boxes, access networks, and third-party applications, enhancing the integration and functionality of the services offered by its clients.
+The company specializes in enabling telecommunications providers to deliver a range of digital offerings, including digital television, video-on-demand, and interactive TV services, along with communications and internet services.
+Built on an open standards solution architecture, Myrio's technology ensures interoperability among core components such as set-top boxes, access networks, and third-party applications, facilitating seamless integration and enhanced user experience for service providers and their customers.

 TrueSpectra